WHAT WE DO

 WHO WE ARE

-LIPN Committee
+LINE Committee

 We are postdocs from various academic institutes in London working on infection biology (virus, bacteria, parasites).